3rdAnimal/Unity/Shaders/ShaderGraph/Beams/ChromaticStrings/README.txt

-This is a basic screen-space chromatic aberations applied to a beam - along with other color information.
+This is a basic screen-space chromatic aberrations applied to a beam - along with other color information.